 45 Then he goes and takes with him seven other spirits more wicked than himself, and they enter and dwell there; and the last state of that man is worse than the first.
 So shall it also be with this wicked generation.”

 I like what Jim Kaseman says: “If you talk more about what the devil is doing than what God is doing, then you are a devil worshipper.”
 We don’t need to be demon hunters looking for demons behind every doorknob.
-But when they manifest, we must be prepared to deal with them.
+But when they manifest, then we must be ready to deal with them.